0tomdev/Discord-Snake-Bot/README.md

 # Discord-Snake-Bot
-A Discord bot for snake
+This bot allows you to play snake inside of Discord.
+User the snake/info command to get started.